Upper School

 Gill's Upper School is a place where all students are deeply engaged, both in the classroom and through co-curricular activities.

-We offer rigorous academic coursework, including AP and honors classes, and our teachers encourage students to continually challenge themselves academically.
+As part of our college prep curriculum, we offer rigorous academic coursework, including AP and honors classes, and our teachers encourage students to continually challenge themselves academically.
 Faculty offer the support to enable students to thrive.
 That balance allows our students to offer their best work, grow in confidence, and act with integrity.

 Spring Unit Program